AGF Investments Inc. Lowers Stock Position in Teva Pharmaceutical Industries Limited (NYSE:TEVA)

 Several other institutional investors and hedge funds have also made changes to their positions in TEVA.
 Andra AP fonden lifted its holdings in shares of Teva Pharmaceutical Industries by 7.9% during the first quarter.
 Andra AP fonden now owns 688,900 shares of the company’s stock worth $7,950,000 after purchasing an additional 50,700 shares during the period.
 Swiss National Bank lifted its holdings in shares of Teva Pharmaceutical Industries by 8.1% during the second quarter.
 Swiss National Bank now owns 4,668,293 shares of the company’s stock worth $46,216,000 after purchasing an additional 347,894 shares during the period.
 Gamco Investors INC. ET AL acquired a new stake in shares of Teva Pharmaceutical Industries during the first quarter worth $1,943,000.
 Souders Financial Advisors lifted its holdings in shares of Teva Pharmaceutical Industries by 6.9% during the first quarter.
 Souders Financial Advisors now owns 73,952 shares of the company’s stock worth $853,000 after purchasing an additional 4,799 shares during the period.
 Finally, Quantitative Investment Management LLC acquired a new stake in shares of Teva Pharmaceutical Industries during the first quarter worth $289,000.
 Institutional investors and hedge funds own 51.08% of the company’s stock.

 Several brokerages recently weighed in on TEVA.
-Raymond James decreased their price target on Teva Pharmaceutical Industries from $15.00 to $14.00 and set an “outperform” rating for the company in a report on Thursday, July 29th.
-Wells Fargo & Company reduced their target price on Teva Pharmaceutical Industries from $12.00 to $11.00 and set an “equal weight” rating for the company in a report on Thursday, July 29th.
+Wells Fargo & Company decreased their price target on Teva Pharmaceutical Industries from $12.00 to $11.00 and set an “equal weight” rating for the company in a report on Thursday, July 29th.
+Raymond James reduced their target price on Teva Pharmaceutical Industries from $15.00 to $14.00 and set an “outperform” rating for the company in a report on Thursday, July 29th.
 Finally, TheStreet downgraded Teva Pharmaceutical Industries from a “c-” rating to a “d+” rating in a report on Wednesday, June 9th.
 Six research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
 Based on data from MarketBeat, Teva Pharmaceutical Industries currently has a consensus rating of “Hold” and a consensus price target of $11.11.

 Teva Pharmaceutical Industries stock opened at $8.99 on Friday.
 Teva Pharmaceutical Industries Limited has a one year low of $8.24 and a one year high of $13.30.
 The company has a debt-to-equity ratio of 1.91, a quick ratio of 0.67 and a current ratio of 1.01.
 The business has a fifty day moving average of $9.38 and a two-hundred day moving average of $10.21.
 The company has a market cap of $9.82 billion, a P/E ratio of -2.52, a price-to-earnings-growth ratio of 1.00 and a beta of 1.44.